What’s the Best Age to Go Back to School? (Spoiler: It’s Any Age!)

 Yes.
 Programmes are structured with working professionals in mind, allowing you to manage your study time effectively.

 Yes.
-Many of our students are adult learners, ranging from early-career professionals to those pursuing a second career.
+Many of our students are mature learners, ranging from early-career professionals to those pursuing a second career.

 Yes.
 While you can study at your convenience, all assignments and exams have fixed deadlines that must be met.